[MathStat] 2. Statistical Inequalities

 Jensen’s Inequality

-For a convex function $g$ such that
+For a convex function g such that

-for all $\lambda \in (0,1)$ and $x,y \in \mathbb{R}$.
+for all λ(0,1) and x,yR.
 Then provided that expectations exist for both random variables,

 • An application of Jensen’s Inequality is the relationship between different means.